LinReTraCe/LinReTraCe/README.md

 ## Prerequisites

 At its core, LinReTraCe is a highly efficient and scalable MPI parallalized Fortran code for the calculation of accurate, artefact-free transport coefficients of, both, realistic electronic structures as well as models and with high precision down to lowest temperatures.
 All the surrounding interfaces and tools are written in modern Python3.
-In order to obtain all required and optional packages for the running of the pre- and postprocessing at its full functionality, simply install the dependencies with either [pip](https://pypi.org/project/pip/)
+In order to obtain all required and optional packages for the running of the pre- and postprocessing at its full functionality, simply install the dependencies via [pip](https://pypi.org/project/pip/)

-`pip install matplotlib h5py numpy scipy ase spglib`

-`pip install boltztrap2`
+`pip install -e .`

-or use one of many other popular Python package managers like [anaconda3](https://www.anaconda.com).
+or use one of many other popular Python package managers like [anaconda3](https://www.anaconda.com) to load the dependencies

-The Python interface of LinReTraCe can then either bei executed directly from the source folder or installed globally via

-`python setup.py install`
+`h5py numpy scipy ase spglib matplotlib boltztrap2 pyfftw`

 ## Compilation